-As reported in the July 2003 report, "Internet Health Resources," certain groups of internet users are the most likely to have sought health information online: women, internet users younger than 65, college graduates, those with more online experience, and those with broadband access.
+As in 2002, certain groups of internet users are the most likely to have sought health information online: women, internet users younger than 65, college graduates, those with more online experience, and those with broadband access.

 Two ongoing trends in the internet population may reinforce some users’ greater tendency to seek out certain health information online.
 There are now many more internet users with high-speed or broadband access at home.
 Those who have high-speed connections are, in many cases, more likely than those with dial-up connections to have sought various kinds of health information online.
 Additionally, there are many more internet users with six or more years of online experience.
 These “power users” may now turn to the internet not only when they have a pressing concern, but when they have an every-day sort of health questions about diet, fitness, or how to check if something is covered by their health insurance.